MichaelLarocca/blog-michael-jude-larocca/posts/2024/12-24/javascriptmas-2024-week-two.md

 <iframe width="928" height="522" src="https://www.youtube.com/embed/9curATl9img"></iframe>

-The beautiful Bree Hall recorded a step-by-step YouTube video covering how she solved the day one challenge, “**Lists Without Duplicates**,” to help teach YOU how to code!
+Bree Hall recorded a step-by-step YouTube video covering how she solved the Day 1 challenge, “**Lists Without Duplicates**,” to help teach YOU how to code!

 ***The challenge:*** *Grandpa has a Christmas wish list to manage the gifts he plans to request.
 However, he often accidentally adds the same item more than once, and the list becomes cluttered with duplicates.*